gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 **vst3note** sends a single note with a specified duration to a VST3 plugin.
 The note is translated to a MIDI Note On channel message with a matching MIDI Note Off channel message.

+The VST3 protocol supports fractional pitches, which are sent as cents of detuning from the integer MIDI key number.
+In this way, any pitch can be sent to a plugin, which may or may not be equipped to render it.

 ### Syntax